-Under the supervision and with the participation of our management, including the Interim Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer, we conducted an evaluation of the effectiveness of our disclosure controls and procedures, as such term is defined under Rules 13a-15(e) and 15d-15(e) under the Exchange Act, as of March 31, 2022.
-Based on that evaluation, the Interim Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer has concluded that, as of such date, our disclosure controls and procedures were effective.
+Under the supervision and with the participation of our management, including the Chief Executive Officer and Principal Financial Officer, we conducted an evaluation of the effectiveness of our disclosure controls and procedures, as such term is defined under Rules 13a-15(e) and 15d-15(e) under the Exchange Act, as of September 30, 2022.
+Based on that evaluation, the Chief Executive Officer and Principal Financial Officer have concluded that, as of such date, our disclosure controls and procedures were effective.